This article was updated on Aug. 30, 2018.

 Mobile devices let people be more informed and more engaged than ever before.
 Organizations can create a competitive advantage by using those devices to generate a holistic system that improves the employee experience.
 Employees can work from anywhere and, where an organization permits bring your own device (BYOD), choose their preferred operating system, generating cost efficiencies, flexibility and productivity.

-According to a Citrix employee survey, 61 percent of respondents felt mobile access improved productivity.
 Ford Motor Co. has recognized this trend in employee behavior and allows employees to have their own smartphones via a program called the individual-liable device program (ILD), which has been utilized in 20 countries since 2009, according to an article in TechTarget.

 Additionally, this increasingly intelligent mobile technology has led to the emergence of the "gig economy" (think Uber, Kickstarter and Freelancer), which offers the potential to transform your workforce with independent workers.
 Organizations can host their own private cloud-based talent platforms to source freelancers that match the skill sets needed or interact with online marketplaces and crowdsourcing platforms.